 An increase in potable water demand is expected as part of the proposed FLUM change, any increase would have a diminimus impact on potable water infrastructure capacity.
+The City's water supplier (FKAA) has provided a coordination letter stating capacity, but that any required upgrades are solely at the applicant's expense.
 The proposed FLUM amendment is, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.

-• Solid Waste
+Solid Waste